MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-database-engine.md

  A client driver interacts with a key store, containing a column master key, using a column master key store provider, which is a client-side software component that encapsulates a key store containing the column master key.
 Providers for common types of key stores are available in client side driver libraries from Microsoft or as standalone downloads.
 You can also implement your own provider.
 Always Encrypted capabilities, including built-in column master key store providers, vary by a driver library and its version.

-For details of how to develop applications using Always Encrypted with particular client drivers, see [Develop Applications using Always Encrypted](always-encrypted-client-development.md).
+For details of how to develop applications using Always Encrypted with particular client drivers, see [Develop applications using Always Encrypted](always-encrypted-client-development.md).

 ## Remarks